 Not far from the chic and once-literary Saint-Germain-des-Pres district, you'll find the flagship boutique of one of France's most beloved modern noses, Frédéric Malle.
 Launching his unisex scent line in 2000, Malle has created fragrances featuring strong spicy, floral, or "oriental" notes; his musks for both women and men are particular favorites.

 Finally, if you don't have the time or energy to visit the aforementioned fragrance boutiques individually in search of the perfect scent, a trip to one of the city's cream-of-the-crop department stores or grands magasins will allow the convenience of browsing several luxury and artisan fragrance brands under a single roof.
-Galeries Lafayette and Bon Marché on the left bank offer particularly wide selections of scents from both internationally renowned fragrance houses and more artisanal, local but high-quality perfumers.
-Au Printemps is also a very good bet for fragrance-hunting, as are many Paris concept stores.
+Galeries Lafayette and Bon Marche on the Left Bank offer particularly wide selections of scents from both internationally renowned fragrance houses and more artisanal, local but high-quality perfumers.
+Au Printemps is also a very good bet for fragrance-hunting as are many Paris concept stores.